PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Add content type.md

 $ll.ContentTypes.AddExistingContentType($contentType)
 ```

-will return "Collection has not been initialized" error.
+will return "Collection has not been initialized" error, as described brilliantly [by Mikael Svenson here.](https://www.techmikael.com/2014/04/adding-content-type-to-list-using-csom.html)

 6. Execute the request and add basic error handling.